 Kellogg Institute Welcomes New Visiting Fellows

-Arriving from home institutions in Argentina, Chile, Mexico, and the US, seven new visiting fellows have taken up residence at the Kellogg Institute for International Studies.
-With fellowships for the fall semester and the academic year, the fellows will conduct independent and collaborative research related to core Kellogg themes of democracy and human development.
-Areas of study include Africa, Latin America, and comparative topics.
+With fellowships for the fall semester and the academic year, the visiting fellows will conduct independent and collaborative research related to core Kellogg themes of democracy and human development.
+Regions of study include Africa, Latin America, Europe, and the Middle East.

-The Institute also welcomes several guest scholars, including Fernando Bizzarro, who have received outside funding to support their research at Notre Dame.
-For a complete list of the 2012–13 visiting fellows and guest scholars, click here.
+The Institute also welcomes several guest scholars who have received outside funding to support their research at Notre Dame.
+For a complete list of the 2014 –15 visiting fellows and guest scholars, click here.

 Contact: Denise Wright, program coordinator, Visiting Fellow Program, 574/631-8523 or email@example.com.